toolpath/syil/README.md

 _Table 12.
 Probe Rectangular Boss Syntax_

 Example MDI Command Without Inspect Reporting: G65 "PROBERECTANGULARBOSS" A54.
 B3.
 C2.
 D-.5 Q0.

 Example MDI Command Without Inspect Reporting: G65 "PROBERECTANGULARBOSS" A54.
 B3.
 C2.
 D-.5 Q1.
+***

 ### PROBEPOCKET

 The Probe Pocket macro probes all internal sides of a pocket and calculates the center.

-`A` is the selected work coordinate(54-59 or 54.01-54.99).
+`A` is the selected work coordinate (54-59 or 54.01-54.99).
 `B` is the length of the pocket in X
 `C` is the width of the pocket in Y.
-`Q` enables inspection reporting which pops up a calculated length and width after the routine finishes.
+`Q` enables inspection reporting, which pops up a calculated length and width after the routine finishes.

-The Probe should be roughly centered and inside of the pocket before beginning.
+ - The Probe should be roughly centered and inside the pocket before beginning.

 ![probeRectangularPocket](images/probeRectangularPocket.png)

 _Figure 12.
 Probe Pocket Routine_

 | G Code | "Macro Name" | Macro Argument | Macro Argument | Macro Argument | Macro Argument |
 | --- | --- | --- | --- | --- | --- |
 | G65 | "PROBEPOCKET" | A | B | C | Q |

 _Table 13.
 Probe Rectangular Pocket Syntax_

 Example MDI Command Without Inspection Reporting: G65 "PROBERECTANGULARPOCKET" A54.05 B2.
 C3.
 Q0.

 Example MDI Command Without Inspection Reporting: G65 "PROBERECTANGULARPOCKET" A54.05 B2.
 C3.
 Q1.
+***

 ### PROBEXSLOT

 The Probe Slot X macro probes the internal sides of a pocket in the X direction and calculates the center.

-`A` is the selected work coordinate(54-59 or 54.01-54.99).
+`A` is the selected work coordinate (54-59 or 54.01-54.99).
 `B` is the length of the pocket in X.
-`Q` enables inspection reporting which pops up a calculated length after the routine finishes.
+`Q` enables inspection reporting, which pops up a calculated length after the routine finishes.
-The Probe should be roughly centered and inside of the slot before beginning.
+ - The Probe should be roughly centered and inside the slot before beginning.

 ![probeSlot](images/probeSlot.png)

 _Figure 13.
 Probe Slot Routine_

 | G Code | "Macro Name" | Macro Argument | Macro Argument | Macro Argument |
 | --- | --- | --- | --- | --- |
 | G65 | "PROBESLOTX" | A | B | Q |

 _Table 14.
 Probe Slot Syntax_

 Example MDI Command Without Inspectioning: G65 "PROBESLOTX" A54.
 B3.
 Q0.

 Example MDI Command Without Inspectioning: G65 "PROBESLOTX" A54.
 B3.
 Q1.
+***

 ### PROBEYSLOT

 The Probe Slot Y macro probes the internal sides of a pocket in the Y direction and calculates the center.

-`A` is the selected work coordinate(54-59 or 54.01-54.99).
+`A` is the selected work coordinate (54-59 or 54.01-54.99).
 `B` is the width of the pocket in Y.
-`Q` enables inspection reporting which pops up a calculated width after the routine finishes.
+`Q` enables inspection reporting, which pops up a calculated width after the routine finishes.
-The Probe should be roughly centered and inside of the slot before beginning.
+ - The Probe should be roughly centered and inside the slot before beginning.

 ![probeSlotY](images/probeSlotY.PNG)

 _Figure 14.
 Probe Slot Routine_

 | G Code | "Macro Name" | Macro Argument | Macro Argument | Macro Argument |
 | --- | --- | --- | --- | --- |
 | G65 | "PROBESLOTY" | A | B | Q |

 _Table 15.
 Probe Slot Syntax_

 Example MDI Command Without Inspection Reporting: G65 "PROBESLOTY" A54.
 B3.
 Q0.

 Example MDI Command With Inspection Reporting: G65 "PROBESLOTY" A54.
 B3.
 Q1.
+***

 ### PROBEOUTSIDECORNER

 The Probe Outside Corner macro probes the outside edges of the stock and calculates the center.

-`A`is the selected work coordinate(54-59 or 54.01-54.99).
+`A`is the selected work coordinate (54-59 or 54.01-54.99).
 `B` Selects the desired corner to probe.
-`C` is the distance to travel away from the inital location before probing begins.
+`C` is the distance to travel away from the initial location before probing begins.
 `D` is the probing distance for both X and Y.
-The Probe should be roughly centered, diagonaly from the corner befor beginning.
+ - The Probe should be roughly centered, diagonally from the corner before beginning.

 ![probeExternalCorner](images/probeExternalCorner.png)